 Now that you’ve learned a little about the Attraction, Engage and Delight stages of the flywheel, take a look at all the things you’re doing – and not doing – to get your best prospects to your site, engage and turn them into customers, and to continue to delight them.
 This will help you identify gaps and start improving your performance.
 HubSpot’s got a handy resource called the Flywheel Worksheet and you can download it free by clicking the link!

 Don’t you just love hearing great things from your customers?
 It’s even better when they’re willing to tell others.
 In addition to peer reviews, case studies are another great way to showcase your customers and allow them to share why they do business with you.

 We’ve got a few of those ourselves in case you want to see an example.
 Check out the incredible results that one company had which are directly attributed to their inbound marketing program — to the tune of $5 million in new business.
 View the case study here.

 Need help creating your own case studies and other content?
-Download our free templates by clicking the button below.
+Download our free content creation templates.